felixyz/collector-ruby/README.md

 	sandbox_client = Collector.new(user_name, password, true)

 ## Errors
-The `Client` object currently performs basic validation of all requests (checking that all required parameters are present), and raises an `ArgumentError` if the validation fails.
+The `Client` object performs basic validation of all requests (checking that all required parameters are present), and raises an `ArgumentError` if the validation fails.

 If a call to the Collector API fails, an instance of `CollectorError` will be raised.
 This class has a property called `faultcode` which contains the error code as it appears in [the Collector documentation](https://commerce.collector.se/en/Integration/API/General/Error-codes/), e.g. `INVALID_REGISTRATION_NUMBER`.
 The full description returned by Collector is set as the error object's `message`.